 Absolutely.
-In the Tee Ball division, girls and boys play together on a team.
-At the next division--Machine Pitch--many girls continue to play baseball with the boys but some girls begin to play softball if there are available leagues.
-There are no rules, however, preventing girls from playing baseball.
-It really depends on your daughter's comfort level.
-Girls have and are playing baseball at EMLL.
+In the Tee Ball division, all genders play together on a team.
+At the next division--Machine Pitch--many girls continue to play baseball but some girls begin to play softball if there are available leagues.
+Baseball (Machine Pitch, Minors, Majors and Juniors) is for all gender identities, softball is for girls.

 How are the sponsors assigned to teams?

 Each year we obtain sponsors for our teams.
 Sometime they request to be associated with a specific coach or player.
 For example, if an employee has a child on a team, or is coaching a team.
 Otherwise, they are randomly assigned to a team.

 How will I know who my child's coach is?

 Please download the SportsEngine App.
 After teams are assigned, the app should show your athlete rostered on a team.
 This usually occurs within a day or two after the draft.